oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 | :--- | :--- | :--- | :--- |
 | 1 | **rule_number** | Rule-ID | Immutable identifier assigned when a rule is created, Identifies a rule to be deleted. |

-Implementations that choose to implement the slpf:Target MUST support the **rule_number** target.
+Implementations that choose to implement the slpf:Target MUST support the **rule_number** Target.

 ### 2.1.3 Command Arguments
 Arguments provide additional precision to a Command by including information such as how, when, or where a Command is to be executed.
 Table 2.1.3-1 summarizes the Command Arguments defined in Version 1.0 of the [OpenC2-Lang-v1.0](#openc2-lang-v10) as they relate to SLPF functionality.
 Table 2.1.3-2 summarizes the Command Arguments that are defined in this specification.